daxter-army/crappy_voice_assistant/readme.md

 * You can adjust the Rate & Pitch of the output Voice.
 * Change Accent of the output voice from over **21 Voices**.
 * Dynamically content generation for *facts*, *favourite actor* & *greetings*.
-* Rich, Engaging, Cool, Effects and Responsive UI.
+* Rich, Engaging, Cool Effects and Responsive UI.
-* Amazing Loading Animation while Listening.
+* Amazing Loading Animation while Listening to you.
 * Permanent Storage of Notes you make.
 * Comes with **Experimental features**.
 * 404 Page if something goes wrong *(nothing will go wrong).* 😅😎